Interpause/wth-baymax/README.md

 ## Usage Instructions

-- Replace all instances of `py-api-template`.
+- Replace all instances of `wth-baymax`.
 Optionally, rename `src` to a nicer name.
   - Tip: Rename the `src` folder first for auto-refactoring.

 ## Useful Commands